Angel Fire, New Mexico

 - For a small resort, having 2 high speed quads serving all of the terrain is a nice surprise.

 - Lack of snowfall is the biggest problem.
-Nearby Taos Ski Valley gets about 100″ more snow per year on average.
+Nearby Taos Ski Valley gets about 150″ more snow per year on average.
+This is the main reason for the one-star rating.

 - Angel Fire can be really cold and often has the lowest temperatures in New Mexico.